unicorn-bi/Unicorn-Recorder-Hybrid-Black/README.md

 #### Code snippets

-This is an example how to send triggers from an external application to Unicorn Recorder.
+These exsamples show how to send triggers from an external application to Unicorn Recorder.
 The trigger value must be sent as a as ASCII character via UDP in order to be received properly.

 This C# example can be modified and integrated into an application: